alcides/JParCompiler/Readme.txt

 How to execute:

 1) Clone (or download) the project.
-2) Make sure the AeminiumGPU project is at the same level as this one.
+2) Make sure the AeminiumRuntime and AeminiumFutures projects are at the same level as this one.
 3) Add your Java code to the src folder.
 4) Define the main-class in the build.xml file.
 5) Execute `ant run`